The Primary School Team

 Shannon is well known as a local eco-warrior, having coordinated Boomerang Bags in Port Macquarie as well as being part of the founding chapter of Seaside Scavenge (Port Mac).
 She brings a sustainable approach to her teaching and helps even our youngest students to speak up for the environment.
 Shannon is passionate about living sustainably, reducing waste, gardening, weaving, bushcraft, and connecting children to the earth and learning.
 With a Bachelor of Education (Early Childhood) and ten years experience across all primary grades, Shannon joined us in 2020.
 When she's not teaching, she is out exploring the world with her two young daughters, surfing, foraging for fungi and chasing waterfalls.

-Linda Bishop - Teacher Aide
+Kiah Fleming - Teacher Aide

 Katwin Gibson - Teacher Aide